UCLComputerScience/intern/index.md

 continuously updated; new roles are added and filled roles are removed.
 2. Submit [an application form](https://forms.gle/qTWCLtKUMCpWQbL87) for each vacancy you wish to apply for.
-3. Wait to be contacted by the hiring module leader
+3. Wait to be contacted by the hiring module leader who will discuss your application with you.
-4. Discuss the application with the module leader.
-5. The module leader will confirm if you are hired and the hours; or if you are not hired they will briefly give reasons why not.
+4. The module leader will confirm if you are hired and the hours; or if you are not hired they will briefly give reasons why not.
-6. If you are hired then **you** must
+5. If you are hired then **you** must
    1. Create an account at [www.unitemps.com](https://portal.unitemps.com/register/candidate).
-   2. Accept the assignment (link will sent to you by email)
+   2. Accept the assignment (a link will be sent to you by email).
    3. Complete a right to work (RTW) check with the Unitemps team before you can start working.
 You cannot undertake any work until the RTW has been checked.
-   4. Complete a Payroll form from Unitemps with bank details and tax information
+   4. Complete a Payroll form from Unitemps with bank details and tax information.
-7. Unitemps will provide you with information on how to complete timesheets to record your work.
+6. Unitemps will provide you with information on how to complete timesheets to record your work.
 Timesheets will be authorised by the module leader.

 ### Roles